 Mobile Devices for Mobile Payments

 Part of the attraction to direct mobile billing options is that special devices are not required.
-A phone that accepts and sends SMS text messages is a phone can be used to pay for hotel reservations or book an airline ticket.
+A phone that accepts and sends SMS text messages can be used to pay for hotel reservations or book an airline ticket.

 Mobile Payment Technology

 Mobile payment platforms are revolutionizing mobile payment options.
-Mobile payment systems connect to hundreds of mobile carriers throughout the world and offer users the ability to make purchases with one click that are billed to their mobile accounts.
+Mobile payment systems connect to hundreds of mobile carriers throughout the world and offer users the ability to make purchases using one click that are billed to their mobile accounts.

 Mobile Payments for Africa’s Hospitality Businesses

 According to Gartner, Africa’s mobile payments transactions will reach $160 billion in 2016.
 According to the Financial Times, “Africa is the next big thing,” in the hospitality industry.
-This combination of opportunities, a prosperous travel vertical and an increasing reliance on mobile payments in East Africa, creates a need for an end-to-end payment platform that allows cross border mobile payments for travel purchases.
+This combination of opportunities, a prosperous travel vertical and an increasing reliance on mobile payment services in Africa, creates a need for an end-to-end payment platform that allows cross border mobile payments for travel purchases.

 The DPO Mobile Payments Solution

-The African travel industry has come to rely on Direct Pay Online for its online payment processing needs.
-Now, with our partnership with cellulant’s end to end platform, African tourism and hospitality businesses can easily accept mobile payments and expand their reach to more customers.
+The African travel industry has come to rely on DPO for its online payment processing needs.
+Now, with our partnership with Cellulant’s end to end platform, and with mVisa, African tourism and hospitality businesses can easily accept mobile payments and expand their reach to more customers.

 Using DPO payments platform anywhere with the mobile payments app DumaPay , as well as on a travel website, will enable all models of payments (credit cards, bank transfer, and direct mobile billing), in all currencies, with all cellular providers, including cross border mobile payments.
 DPO supports payments with these mobile providers:

-Regardless of where he are from, which mobile carrier he uses, and where he is booking, when a customer selects the mobile payment option, he easily uses his mobile money account, enters his approval code, and receives an online confirmation in minutes.
+Regardless of where a customer is from, which mobile carrier he uses, and where he is booking, when he selects the mobile payment option, he can easily use his mobile money account, enter his approval code, and receive an online confirmation in minutes.